-About Dennis Dames, Bahamian Webmaster, Writer and Poet
+About Dennis Dames, Bahamian Webmaster, Online Publisher, Blogger, Writer and Poet

-The Bahama poet provides poems from the islands of The Bahamas, with the native flavored touch.
-Many throughout our world enjoy Bahamian poetry, and it is the pleasure of the island's poet himself to be along with others- displaying to the universe, what The Bahamas and its people are like through poetry.
+The Bahama Webmaster and poet provides Internet opportunities and poems from the islands of The Bahamas, with the native flavored touch.
+Many throughout our world enjoy the Bahamian thing via entrepreneurship or songs, and it is the pleasure of the island's Webmaster and poet himself to be along with others- displaying to the universe, what The Bahamas and its people are like through Networking, Business and odes for the heart and soul.

 The poet has an active history of political and social activism in the islands.
 He is well known and appreciated for his leadership and efforts as President of the Student National Action Party (SNAP), at C.C.Sweeting Sr. High School in February of 1983 and months later, for better working and learning conditions for teachers and students alike.
 The human plight of the students at C.C.Sweeting Senior High at that time, and the intense demonstrations that were instigated as a result- are viewed as possibly the greatest students' revolt in the history of The Bahamas.